Venus Williams: 2011: Sjögren syndrome diagnosis

 Originally scheduled to participate in the 2011 Rogers Cup in Toronto and the 2011 Western & Southern Open in Cincinnati, Williams withdrew due to viral illness.
-Her next scheduled tournament was the US Open.
-Unseeded at the US Open, Williams defeated Vesna Dolonts in the first round.
+Her next scheduled tournament was the 2011 US Open.
+Unseeded at the US Open, Williams defeated Vesna Dolonc in the first round.
 She was scheduled to meet 22nd seed Sabine Lisicki in the second round, but withdrew before the match began after being diagnosed with Sjögren syndrome, an autoimmune disease which causes fatigue and muscle and joint pain.
 This was the first time in her career that she did not reach the quarterfinals or better in any of the Grand Slam tournaments in a season.
 As a result, her ranking dropped to one-hundred and five.

 Williams did not play for the rest of the year at a competitive level; she appeared in three exhibitions tournaments in November and early December.
 She played against sister Serena in Colombia, which she won in straight sets.
 The week later, the sisters appeared in Milan, Italy to play exhibition against Italian duo Francesca Schiavone and Flavia Pennetta.
 Williams lost both her singles tie-break matches but won the doubles pairing with her sister.
 Williams played her third exhibition tournament in Barbados where she lost to Victoria Azarenka.
 She ended the year ranked No. 102.
 This was her first year-end finish ranked outside of the top 50 since 1997.